 4. Choose a low-fat diet.

-To achieve lower triglyceride levels, maintain a dietary intake of 30% or less of total calories coming from fat.
+To achieve lower triglyceride levels, maintain a dietary intake of 30 percent or less of total calories coming from fat.
 A healthy diet for normal triglyceride levels should consist of whole grains, beans, fruits, vegetables, low-fat dairy, and lean meat.

 5. Increase your physical activity.

 Boosting your activity can lower your triglycerides up to 40%.
 If you’re not currently active, talk to your MD before starting an activity program.
 To reduce triglycerides, be physically active at least 30 minutes on 3 or more days each week.
 The more activity the better.